FOR CHARITABLE FUNDRAISING PLATFORMS

 The legislation ensures that cause marketing platforms operate with integrity, provide clear information to donors, and prioritize the impact of their efforts.
 By complying with these regulations, cause marketing campaigns can foster trust with donors, demonstrate their commitment to responsible practices, and contribute to a more trustworthy and accountable charitable fundraising environment.
 These changes protect donors from fraud or mismanagement of funds, empower charities to control their reputation, promote timely action and impact, and uphold financial transparency.
 California AB 488 serves as a guide for cause marketing initiatives, providing a roadmap to navigate the new requirements and build a robust and ethical charitable ecosystem.

-What should companies do today to maintain compliance with California AB 488?
+What should companies do today to maintain compliant with California AB 488?

 To ensure compliance with the new requirements, companies engaging in online charitable campaigns should take the following steps: